pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 The following is Python code (in a file ``tst_file.py``) that will add the same CIM objects as in the MOF file to the mock repository using :meth:`~pywbem_mock.FakedWBEMConnection.add_cim_objects`.
-If the ``--verbose`` general option is set on the pywbemcli command line, the mock repository will be displayed:
+If the :ref:`--verbose general option` is set on the pywbemcli command line, the mock repository will be displayed:

 .. code-block:: python